OVERVIEW OF THE SCHEDULE

 For information regarding the availability and costs of accommodation:

-– for monks in the monastery, please contact Takden Shedrup Dargye Ling (Ven.
-Marco Castaldi) at email@example.com
+- Monks please contact Takden Shedrup Dargye Ling email@example.com (Notice: The male monastery is complete)

 MONTHLY TUITION AND MATERIALS FEE